 The machines will add value to the Expo 2020 Dubai to be held from Oct 1, 2021, to March 31, 2022.

-It will serve as a representative of Chinese companies and showcase the nation's experience in artificial intelligence, internet of things, digital economy, smart city, among others.
+Terminus Group will also serve as a leading global representative of its artificial intelligence, internet of things, digital economy, smart city services, among others.

 During the event, Terminus will press into service more than 150 robots, including patrol robots, welcome robots, guiding robots, and goods-delivering robots.

-Its mascot robot called Opti is expected to interact with tourists from around the world, welcoming them, hugging them, and even taking photos with them.
+Expo's robot mascot, Opti, is expected to interact with tourists from around the world, welcoming them, talking to them, and posing for photos with them.

 "As a pioneer in robotics and AI-enabled IoT applications, Terminus is a valuable new partner.
 Our collaboration will demonstrate the potential of robotics, while also establishing the foundation for the expo venue as a center for technology innovation," he said.